-The primary benefit of the programs will be the creation of household energy savings which will lead to a reduction in energy burden for low income households.
+The primary benefit of the programs will be the creation of household energy savings which will lead to a reduction in energy burden for lowincome households.
 The estimated potential household energy savings from the various measures are shown in Table 4, below.

-Table 4 Potential energy savings
+These estimates are likely quite conservative, as Green\$aver's low-income retrofit program is achieving 40-50% energy savings in the Toronto Community Housing-owned houses they assess as most in need of work14.

 Potential household energy savings (% reduction)

 Weatherization/draft proofing 6.3

 Replace incandescent light bulbs with CFLs 0.59 (per bulb)

 Programmable thermostat 2.6 - 6.4

 Motion sensors for lighting 0.59

 Water heater pipe wrap 0.69

 Clothes line/rack and clothes pins Up to 4.95

 Furnace replacement with high efficiency model 20

-Appliance replacement - refrigerator 3 -3.5
+Appliance replacement - refrigerator 3 - 3.
+5

 Appliance replacement - clothes washer 0.79

 Insulation Up to 11.6